Shubhangu/NumberShift/README.md

 # NumberShift
-Simple yet addictive game to to rearrange the numbers in ascending order using arrow keys in C Language.
+Simple yet addictive game to rearrange the numbers in ascending order using arrow keys in C Language.